Warm Squash and Oatmeal for Chickens in Cold Weather

 by Rachel Hurd Anger

-As winter gets closer, the days get shorter and we chicken keepers start heating the coop waterers.
-Our chickens are adapting to the changes in weather and temperature, and though they’re hardy animals, it doesn’t mean they’re always comfortable in the cold.
-My Wyandotte hen, for example, always molts in November.
-This morning, she’s nearly naked and we’re 2 degrees below freezing.
+As the days get shorter, we chicken keepers start heating the coop waterers.
+Our chickens are adapting to the changes in weather and temperature, and though they’re hardy animals, it doesn’t mean they’re always comfortable in the cold especially if some are molting late in the season.
+A warm meal can ease the shock and make the weather a bit more bearable.

 Pumpkin, like other winter squashes, is high in vitamin A, vitamin C and beta-carotene.
-It’s just as healthy for chickens as it is for us (when we don’t purée it into a custard full of sugar, that is).
+It’s just as healthy for chickens as it is for us (when we don’t purée it into a custard full of sugar).

-Like usual, I avoided making pie and chose to feed my flock instead.
-To cook an overly ripe pumpkin, break off the stem, stabbed a few holes around the top, and bake at 350 degrees F for one hour.
-To contain the mess, I put the pumpkin in a 9-by-13 pan lined with aluminum foil.
+To cook a ripe pumpkin, break off the stem, stab a few holes around the top, and bake at 350°F for one hour.
+To contain the mess, put the pumpkin in a 9-by-13″ pan lined with aluminum foil.
 After an hour, turn the oven off and leave the pumpkin in the hot oven for 20 minutes or so, just to make sure it’s nice and soft.
 After the pumpkin cools enough to touch, slice it into quarters, let it cool a little more, and then serve it to the chickens.

 If you try baking a fresher pie pumpkin or other winter squash, like butternut or spaghetti squash, you’ll find they’re very tough to cut into with a knife.
-In these cases, I grab a drill and make two holes in the top of the squash using a 1/2-inch drill bit.
-This not only saves my fingers, it let’s steam escape the squash so it doesn’t explode all over my oven.
+In these cases, grab a drill and make two holes in the top of the squash using a 1/2-inch drill bit.
+This not only saves fingers, but it lets the steam escape the squash so it doesn’t explode all over the oven.

 Subscribe now

-I always stick my finger into the oatmeal see if it’s warm enough, and if not I’ll microwave it for 30 seconds, but not more without checking the temperature.
+I always stick my finger into the oatmeal to see if it’s warm enough.
+If not, I’ll microwave it for 30 seconds, but not more without checking the temperature.
 I don’t want to risk burning the chickens.

 Leave a Reply